hefani/Algorithm/Fundamental Algorithms/Search & Sorting/Sorting/README.md

 | Quick Sort      | O(n log n) avg.  | In-place and fast, but unstable |
 | Heap Sort       | O(n log n)       | Priority-queue based, rare in contests |

-> **Note:** Heap sort is not frequently seen in competitive programming problems, but has been implemented here for completeness.

 ---

 ## Example Problems (from Codeforces)